 The strict laws Kansas has against gambling has basically created a tribal monopoly on all gambling that isn't a state-sanctioned lottery.
 So if you want to play the slots, play some blackjack, enjoy a hand of poker at a poker room, etc, then you're probably going to be at an Indian casino to do it.
 As far as the state getting into the for-profit gambling business, Kansas pretty much stays at a safe distance from such dealings.
 Instead, they make sure to get their hefty tax percentage on peoples' winnings and on the casinos' earnings.
 To the sports betters of the world, states like Kansas always seem the most hypocritical.
 They have no problem whatsoever spending money from gambling, but they stick their noses up in the air over gambling in general and act as if it's an evil activity that's beneath them.
 But people aren't stupid.
 We all know that what government gets up to makes even the shadiest forms of gambling seem like Sunday school.
 Even still, officials in Kansas don't have any plans to legalize gambling in the near future, and in fact they're more than happy to keep enforcing the federal regulations on everyone.

-There are a few US federal regulations and laws that really affect the atmosphere of Kansas' gaming.
-The Federal Wire Act, which came around back in the early 1960s, stops any business or businessperson from knowingly accepting money for a gambling wager over a wire (telephone, Internet, etc).
+There are a couple of US federal regulations and laws that really affect the atmosphere of Kansas' gaming.
+The Federal Wire Act, which came around back in the early 1960s, stops any business or businessperson from knowingly accepting money for a gambling wager over a wire (telephone, Internet, etc) across state lines.
 So this obviously throws a monkey wrench in a few forms of gambling.
-But what about sports betting?
-Well, according to the Bradley Act, also known as PASPA, all types of sports betting are defined as gambling by the government, and they are thus illegal.
-Kansas falls right in line with the federal regulations in this regard and also holds sports betting to be an illegal activity, so they're making no exceptions for sports.
-The only exception you're going to find in sports betting is that fantasy sports betting isn't considered to be illegal, and that's only because fantasy betting is new and the laws haven't been expanded yet.
-But they will be; it's only a matter of time.
-So if you enjoy betting on fantasy sports, get in while you can.
-In a few years it will fall under the Bradley Act – bet your bottom dollar on that.
 The last piece of legislation is the UIGEA.
 This is the big federal act that made all online gambling sites in America illegal.
 So even if Kansas did offer gambling that was 100% legal, you would still be hard-pressed to find a website willing to accept you as a member.

 Though just as with the state laws, you can get around these federal laws by simply finding a legal place to gamble.
 If you're able to find an online sportsbook or casino that accepts your money and allows you to play, then you're technically allowed to gamble there per state law.
 This is because the federal government of America has no power whatsoever against gambling sites that are licensed outside of United States jurisdiction; and just like with the Kansas laws, you can gamble as an American where you can find legal gambling.
 If you couldn't, then cities like Las Vegas and Atlantic City would evaporate.
 They're still vibrant places because American law allows you to gamble there, even if gambling is illegal everywhere else.
 The government cannot stop you from gambling as long as gambling is legal in a location, and that same fact holds true via online sportsbooks and casinos.